 Outlier Detection for Skewed Variables

-For skewed features, you use the IQR proximity rule.
-The function below accepts a distance argument so you can switch between 1.5 × IQR (standard outliers) and 3 × IQR (extreme outliers):
+For skewed features, we use the IQR proximity rule.
+The function below accepts a distance argument so we can switch between 1.5 x IQR (standard outliers) and 3 x IQR (extreme outliers):

 def find_skewed_boundaries(df, variable, distance):